emdb-empiar/ahds/docs/overview.rst

 :py:mod:`ahds.data_stream`
 ==============================================
-This is most complex module implementing a hierarchy of classes describing various data streams within Amira (R) files.
+This is most complex module implementing a hierarchy of classes describing various data streams within Amira |reg| files.
 It has 22 classes and five functions

 Classes
 ----------------------------------------------